Functional Data Analysis for Extracting the Intrinsic Dimensionality of Spectra: Application to Chemical Homogeneity in the Open Cluster M67: Application: Chemical Homogeneity of Open Cluster M67

 \subsection{Interpretation of results}

 Figure \ref{fig:M67postsingle} suggests a number of correlations between the stellar parameters and abundances.
-Theoretically, we expect to see many of these correlations like the ones between C, N, and O, because they are mostly determined using molecules (particularly between C and N; C and O in the plot), and those between the $\alpha$ elements, O, Mg, Si, S, Ca and Ti (Mg and Si; O and S; O and Ca correlations are evident in the plot).
+Theoretically, we expect to see many of these correlations, such as those between C, N, and O, because they are mostly determined using molecules (particularly between C and N; C and O in the plot), and those between the $\alpha$ elements, O, Mg, Si, S, Ca, and Ti (Mg and Si; O and S; O and Ca correlations are evident in the plot).
 However, some correlations could be due to degeneracy introduced in the statistical procedure.

 For example, joint distributions of Al in Figure \ref{fig:M67postsingle} show some multi-modalities, even though Al has strong absorption features with negligible overlap with other elements; this leads to weak constraints on its marginal distribution.
 We also see these features in the Al marginal distributions of other M67 giants (Figure \ref{fig:abun_post}), which explains the larger than expected scatter we obtain for Al in M67 (Table \ref{tab:abundancescatter}).
 To understand this better, we look at the FPCs around wavelengths where Al lines are present and find that they significantly pick up the lines; this suggests that the dimensionality reduction is not a problem.
-We confirm this by running our procedure on mock spectra and seeing that Al is well constrained using our 50 FPCs.
-Thus, the issue is likely due to a combination of the following three issues: (1) Al has very few lines that are strong and potentially exhibit non-linear structure, (2) non-LTE effects affect Al abundances in giant and metal-poor stars, but our PSM models assume LTE \citep{nordlander_2017}, (3) presence of noisy or missing (masked) Al lines can adversely affect dimensionally reduced data, albeit to a smaller extent due to FPCA.
-We could potentially resolve points (1) and (3), at least partially, by increasing the number of FPCs beyond 50; however, there is a trade-off between increasing information and decreasing the effects of noise.
-Similar argument can be made for Mn.
+We confirm this by running our procedure on mock spectra and seeing that Al is well-constrained using our 50 FPCs.
+Thus, the issue is likely due to a combination of the following three issues: (1) Al has very few lines that are strong and potentially exhibit nonlinear structure, (2) non-LTE effects affect Al abundances in giant and metal-poor stars, but our PSM models assume LTE \citep{nordlander_2017}, (3) the presence of noisy or missing (masked) Al lines can adversely affect dimensionally reduced data, albeit to a smaller extent due to FPCA.
+We could potentially resolve point (3), at least partially, by increasing the number of FPCs beyond 50; however, there is a trade-off between increasing information and decreasing the effects of noise.
+A similar argument can be made for Mn.

 It is important to note that elements such as Na, S, K, Ca, Ti, and V, which are hard to constrain due to their weak features, could lead to a wider exploration of parameter space and some degeneracy.
 Figure \ref{fig:M67postsingle} shows that Ti is not well constrained, and this might be affecting constraints on other abundances.